tejpratap46/RecyclerCalendarAndroid/README.md

 val configuration: RecyclerCalendarConfiguration =
     RecyclerCalendarConfiguration(
         calenderViewType = RecyclerCalendarConfiguration.CalenderViewType.VERTICAL,  // It will scroll vertically
-        calendarLocale = Locale.UK,  // Calendar Locale will be UK
+        calendarLocale = Locale.getDefault(),  // Calendar Locale will be UK
         includeMonthHeader = true  // Month Header will be included )